 //This value should be read from weather underground APIs in a real use case int londonTemperature=21; //Change the 'London Thermometer' object value ProtocolRead event = new ProtocolRead(this, "weather-underground", "london"); //specify a freedomotic object type and name for the autodiscovery feature event.addProperty("object.class", "Thermometer"); event.addProperty("object.name", "London Thermometer"); //set the 'temperature' behavior of 'LondonThermometer' object to 21 event.addProperty("behavior.name", "temperature"); event.addProperty("behaviorValue", londonTemperature); //send the event to freedomotic notifyEvent(event);

-Instead if you want just to notify an event which is not directly related to object states you can do this way: Events are published by plugins on messaging channels.
+If you just want to notify an event which is not directly related to the object’s states, it can be done in the following way: Events are published by plugins on messaging channels.
 A series of useful events is predefined in Freedomotic but you can create your own or simply use the GenericEvent class.

 Every action in the real environment and every interaction with Freedomotic (eg: a click on the GUI) is mapped to an event.
-Events can be intercepted by triggers, and to a trigger you can assign one or more commands, changing at runtime the behavior of the system.
+Events can be intercepted by triggers, and you can assign one or more commands to a trigger, changing the behavior of the system at runtime.